Kairos: Modern rhetorical definition

-Aaron Hess (2011) submits a definition of kairos for the present day that bridges the two classical applications: Hess addresses Poulakos' view that, "In short, kairos dictates that what is said, must be said at the right time."
+Aaron Hess (2011) submits a definition of kairos for the present day that bridges the two classical applications: Hess addresses Poulakos's view that, "In short, kairos dictates that what is said, must be said at the right time."
 He also suggests that in addition to timeliness, kairos considers appropriateness.
 According to Hess, kairos can either be understood as, "the decorum or propriety of any given moment and speech act, implying a reliance on the given or known", or as "the opportune, spontaneous, or timely."
 Although these two ideas of kairos might seem conflicting, Hess says that they offer a more extensive understanding of the term.
 Furthermore, they encourage creativity, which is necessary to adapt to unforeseen obstacles and opinions that can alter the opportune or appropriate moment, i.e. kairos.
 Being able to recognize the propriety of a situation while having the ability to adapt one's rhetoric allows taking advantage of kairos to be successful.
 Hess's updated definition of kairos concludes that along with taking advantage of the timeliness and appropriateness of a situation, the term also implies being knowledgeable of and involved in the environment where the situation is taking place in order to benefit fully from seizing the opportune moment.

-Hess' conflicting perspective on kairos is exemplified by the disagreement between Lloyd Bitzer (1968) and Richard Vatz (1983) about the 'rhetorical situation'.
+Hess's conflicting perspective on kairos is exemplified by the disagreement between Lloyd Bitzer (1968) and Richard Vatz (1983) about the 'rhetorical situation'.
 Bitzer argues that 'rhetorical situations' exist independent of human perspective; a situation invites discourse.
 He discusses the feeling of a missed opportunity (kairos) to speak and the tendency to create a later speech in response to that unseized moment.
 However, Vatz counters Bitzer's view by claiming that a situation is made rhetorical by the perception of its interpreter and the way which they choose to respond to it, whether with discourse or not.
 It is the rhetor's responsibility to give an event meaning through linguistic depiction.
-Both Bitzer's and Vatz' perspectives add depth to Hess' ideas that kairos is concerned with both timeliness and appropriateness.
-On one hand, Bitzer's argument supports Hess' claim that kairos is spontaneous, and one must be able to recognize the situation as opportune in order to take advantage of it.
-On the other hand, Vatz' idea that the rhetor is responsible reinforces Hess' suggestion of the need to be knowledgeable and involved in the surrounding environment in order to fully profit from the situation.
+Both Bitzer's and Vatz' perspectives add depth to Hess's ideas that kairos is concerned with both timeliness and appropriateness.
+On one hand, Bitzer's argument supports Hess's claim that kairos is spontaneous, and one must be able to recognize the situation as opportune in order to take advantage of it.
+On the other hand, Vatz' idea that the rhetor is responsible reinforces Hess's suggestion of the need to be knowledgeable and involved in the surrounding environment in order to fully profit from the situation.